 The distance between the end points of the mooring legs is shown in Figure 2-5.

 Figure 2-5 The WEC with Mooring Spread

-The mooring footprint is represented in the schematic in Figure 2-6.
+The final site footprint after optimisation in advance of deployment is represented in the As Built drawing in Figure 2-6.